The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 \begin{proof} It follows from Proposition \ref{existencegeometricy4} and \eqref{ys} that the region $\{(x,c): c \in (0,k), \; x \in [f_0+c, \atl + \frac c2]\}$ belongs to the waiting region of $\tild V$.
 Hence for $x \in (f_0, \atl)$ and $\epsilon>0$ sufficiently small, the neighbourhood $N_x(\epsilon)$ belongs to the waiting region of $\tild V$.

-It is then a straightforward consequence of Proposition \ref{prop:waitbel} that the neighbourhood $N_x(\epsilon)$ belongs to the waiting region of the control problem $Q$, and taking the union of these sets establishes the first claim of the corollary.
+Then, by Proposition \ref{prop:waitbel}, the neighbourhood $N_x(\epsilon)$ is contained in the waiting region of the control problem $Q$, and taking the union of these sets establishes the first claim of the corollary.
 This implies the second claim. $\Box$ \end{proof}